bigfanjs/art/README.md

 #### attaching updates

-Each update instance could have a list of other attached instances and the attach method allows you to attach one of more instances to an instance.
+Each update instance could have a list of other attached instances and the attach method allows you to attach one or more instances to an instance.

 ### useArt